Understand the AI terrain ahead

 - How to weigh uses of AI now or in the future and tactics for how to begin

 - Considerations for reporting AI as a story

-Issues will be current to the week, focusing on real practices.
-The briefings are by Andrew Cochran, former head of strategy at CBC News in Canada and editor of journalismAI.com, the leading online resource tracking developments in AI and journalism.
+The focus is on real practices, updated to the day.
+The sessions are led by Andrew Cochran, former head of strategy at CBC News in Canada and editor of journalismAI.com, the annotated guide to developments in AI and their effects on journalism.